stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-In the wrapper we use several JNA methods to access the structure fields.
+In the wrapper we will use several JNA methods to access the structure fields, the constructor invokes the `write` method for this reason.

 The `getFieldList` method reflects the fields of the structure which we use use to enumerate the names of the supported features:

 ```java
 public Collection<String> features() {